thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

 {% endhighlight %}

 Now we have a working implementation.
 This is version 1 of our scraper.

-You can view the source for this version at:
+You can view its source at:

 [https://github.com/thayton/icds/blob/master/v1.scraper.py](https://github.com/thayton/icds/blob/master/v1.scraper.py)